fledo/virmire/README.md

  - Right click buttons to choouse a target file or right click to choose a target folder.
  - Save the configuration and start the background listener.
 The configuration interface can now be closed.
  - Right/Left click to clear previous configuraiton from a single button.
+ - Click save to store your settings
+ - Start Listener and test hotkeys

 How?
 ----